paulojqferreira/mavo-data/edx.md

 6. Relevance
 7. Feedback loop

-*By the end of each block the learner shoud see one way of aplying what he haved learn*
+*By the end of each block the learner shoud see one way of aplying what he have learned*

 ## Breakout Session 3 - Adaptivity in Moocs